Schwannomatosis

 Diagnosis

-To diagnose schwannomatosis, a healthcare professional begins with a review of your personal and family medical history and a physical exam.
-You also may need other tests to diagnose NF2-related schwannomatosis (NF2) or SMARCB1- and LZTR1-related schwannomatosis.
+To diagnose schwannomatosis, a healthcare professional reviews your personal and family medical history and performs a physical exam.

 Other tests include:

 - Hearing and balance exams.
 These include a test that measures hearing called audiometry and a test that measures balance by recording eye movements, known as electronystagmography.
-Another test measures the electrical messages that carry sound from the inner ear to the brain, known as brain stem auditory evoked response.
+Another test measures the electrical messages that carry sound from the inner ear to the brain, known as brainstem auditory evoked response.

 Treatment